wind-of/number-translator/README.md

 translateNumber(13151521521513839838443821214); // —> "Passed number is not safe.
 Safe numbers are numbers in range [-9007199254740991; 9007199254740991].
 You can pass the number wrapped in quotes to avoid this limitation."
 ```
 #### Non-numeric symbols
-Any characters except of digits, "-" and "." causes a return of a [NON_NUMERIC_SYMBOLS]-error.
+Any character except of digits, "-" and "." causes a return of a [NON_NUMERIC_SYMBOLS]-error.

 ```javascript
 translateNumber("21412f212412412"); // —> "There are non-numeric symbols in the passed string."